 If you ask any runner, their goal is often to run faster or run longer.
 We think of running in terms of endurance and speed.
 There is, however, one other valuable physiological component: running economy.
 Very few set the explicit goal of running more efficiently.
 However, running economy is essential if you want to run faster or further – or both.
 This post will explore what running economy is, how to develop it, and why improving it will make you a faster runner.

 Not only will you run faster, but generally speaking, your runs will feel better.
-Improved running economy makes runs feel smoother and more comfortable – and therefore more enjoyable.
+Improving your running economy makes runs feel smoother and more comfortable – and therefore more enjoyable.